 I got three letters from Amanda throughout the years, always enclosed with photographs and cash to buy a zine.
 This is the last one she sent me.
 It came with $20 for my latest zine at the time.
 I think about this letter often because after reading her letter for the first time, I couldn't help but relate to her.
 I knew what it was like to work a shitty job and deal with shitty people and stare at my feet as I walked the sidewalks feeling sorry for myself.
 And it was so moving to know that she found $20 on the ground and bought one of my zines instead of keeping it for something else.
 If I were her back then, I would've used it for the burrito or to get drunk.

 I would wake up and live my day hating my life for most days until I would check my mailbox and get a letter like this.
 It reminded me that someone cared.
 The fact that it was a stranger in some small hamlet on Long Island who I had never met before made it so much more important to me.
-The only thing we knew about each other came from inanimate words on a piece of paper and those words were important enough to prompt her to put a $20 bill in an envelope and send it to me.
-Those words on a page were strong to help me forget how much I hated life and to write a response back, put a zine in an envelope, put some stamps on it, and ride my bike out to the nearest blue USPS box and drop it off.
+The only thing we knew about each other came from zines and letters, inanimate words on a piece of paper, and those words were important enough to prompt her to put a $20 bill in an envelope and send it to me.
+Those words on a page were strong enough to help me forget how much I hated life and to write a response back, put a zine in an envelope, stick some stamps on it, and ride my bike out to the nearest blue USPS box and drop it off.

 For the past month I've been spending most of my days at home due to the quarantine.
 Luckily, Saigon Drugs is doing good enough for me to pay the bills and buy groceries and markers.
 When I'm not checking reports and orders and responding to your emails, I'm writing letters to my friends who are in the same shelter-in-place situation as I am.
 Sometimes they're as close as Venice Beach and sometimes they're as far away as Brooklyn.
 I check the mail every day and when I get a letter back from someone, I get the exact same feeling as I did 10 years ago and I momentarily forget how much I hate my fuckin life.